 Durham County Food Security

-In Durham County, before the COVID-19 pandemic, about 1 in 4 Latino and 1 in 6 Black residents skipped meals or ate less food because they did not have enough money.
-The effects of the pandemic have made it even harder for people to have enough money to buy food, especially Black, Indigenous, and People of Color (BIPOC) families.
+In Durham County, based on the most recent Community Health Assessment, some residents skipped meals or ate less food because they did not have enough money.
+The effects of the COVID pandemic, coupled with economic and other changes, have made it even harder for people to have enough money to buy food, especially for families with lower incomes.

 Food security: Being able to always buy or safely get nutritious food.

-Durham County Government is committed to developing a just food system that is better for the planet and works to end food insecurity.
-We will lift up BIPOC voices.
+Durham County Government is committed to developing ajust food system that is better for the planet and works to end food insecurity.

 Marcella Thompson and daughter with vegetable boxes